CLASSIC MADAGASCAR BIRDING TOUR: DETAILED ITINERARY

 Other specialities of this habitat are Thamnornis, with its loud rattling song, the unassuming Archbold’s Newtonia and Lafresnaye’s Vanga (which, with its massive and swollen bill, is very much the local counterpart of Pollen’s and Van Dam’s Vangas).
 We should also see small groups of Sickle-billed Vangas, one of the most striking members of the family, flying unerringly through the maze of spines to perch in the Didiereas as they give their loud, raucous calls.
 Couas are also a feature of the spiny forest and we should see Crested Couas moving clumsily through the trees whilst Running Couas walk sedately amongst the tangled undergrowth, only to leap into a low tree or bush to give their loud, whistling advertising calls.
 (The local form of the Crested is sometimes split as Rufous-vented Coua.)
 We are also likely to come across Greater Vasa Parrot and Madagascan Harrier-Hawk, and we will keep a special look-out for the sedate but uncommon Banded Kestrel, which can be remarkably tame.

 Madagascar: Day 9 After some final birding in the Tulear (or Toliara) region we will take a flight from Tulear to Antananarivo.
-We might find a hunting Sooty Falcon or two at the Antananarivo airport.
+If we are here in November, we might spot a hunting Sooty Falcon or two at the airport.

 From Antananarivo we will drive eastwards to Andasibe for a five nights stay, stopping en route to look for Madagascan Pratincole at the Mangoro River.
 This afternoon we will begin our exploration of the Perinet area.